fenago/deep-learning-for-nlp/Lab Guides/chapter_30/Lab_18.md

 ```

 Looking at the results on the test set, do see readable translations, which is not an easy task.
-For example, we see ‘ich mag dich nicht’ correctly translated to ‘i dont like you’.
+For example, we see 'ich mag dich nicht' correctly translated to 'i dont like you'.
 We also see
 some poor translations and a good case that the model could support from further tuning, such
-as ‘ich bin etwas beschwipst’ translated as ‘i a bit bit’ instead of the expected im a bit tipsy A
+as 'ich bin etwas beschwipst' translated as 'i a bit bit' instead of the expected im a bit tipsy A
 BLEU-4 score of 0.076238 was achieved, providing a baseline skill to improve upon with further
 improvements to the model.